Donaim/proviral-pres1/slides.md

 - On this slide, I have examples of common defects.

-- And premature stop codons, illustrated here, are particularly so.
+- And premature stop codons, illustrated here, are particularly common.

 - They are defects caused by mutation in HIV that introduces a stop codon, such as T-A-G, in the middle of a gene.